dangyogi/frames/README.md

 Special values:

     - "`xxx"                  -- The ` quotes the rest of the string (turns off all the rest of these special values).
     - "$xxx"                  -- Frame reference.  xxx may either be a frame_id, or frame_name.
-    - "xx{name.slot}yy"  -- Python format string:
+    - anything containing '{' -- Python format string:
       - context for the format is a map containing the following names (case insensitive):
         - "frame" for the direct frame containing this value.